 Working with 115" Wide Double Border Batik Cotton

-We enjoy designing batik fabric that has a twist or newness to it.
+We enjoy designing batik fabric that has a twist or newness.
 I'm using the word "twist" to mean nuance or differentiator - not physical twist, which would be horrible.
 We also like to design fabric of the highest quality and more than one use.
 Cotton fabric can be used in quilting, garment sewing, accessories, and home decorating projects.
 Jersey Knit can be use in garment sewing, quilting, and home decorating projects.
 There's nothing more snuggable than a soft jersey knit pillow!

 Our newest fabric - our 115" Wide Batik Cotton Double Border design - has a wonderful "twist" and it's definitely not just for beautiful quilt backings.